-I study plant adaptation to changing environments, with a specific
+I study plant adaptation to changing environments,

-focus on mixed mating systems.
+with a specific focus on mixed mating systems.

-The seemingly simple task of determining mating patterns in plants
+The seemingly simple task of determining mating

-vectors and vice-versa (especially animal-pollinated plants), and
+pollen vectors and vice-versa (especially

-the feedback between mating strategies, genetic diversity, and
+mating strategies, genetic diversity, and

 populations dynamics.
-Moreover, anthropogenic environmental
+Moreover, anthropogenic

-modifications present a new challenge for present-day taxa to
+environmental modifications present a new challenge

-rapidly adapt to selective pressures occurring at higher intensity,
+pressures occurring at higher intensity, larger

-larger spatial scales, and faster pace than ever before.
+spatial scales, and faster pace than ever before.

 To understand these complex eco-evolutionary dynamics between plants, biotic and abiotic environmental variation including anthropogenic ones, and intra- and inter-specific interactions, I use a variety of tools and methods.
 I combine fieldwork, common garden, and transplant experiments, with quantitative genetics, population genetics, and genomic tools, ecological epigenetics, and landscape ecology.